Appetizers & Snacks

 Step Two: Mix Batter

 Place the flour, milk, smoked paprika, garlic powder, salt, and pepper in the medium-sized mixing bowl.
 Use the electric mixer to combine the flour, milk, and spices.
 Make sure you get all the way to the bottom of the bowl to make sure nothing settles to the bottom.
 Let it sit for a few minutes to form a thick paste.
-(The flour needs the time to properly absorb the moisture in the milk.)
+(The flour needs time to properly absorb the moisture in the milk.)

 Step Three: Prepare Cauliflower Florets